 The Fair Labor Standards Act (“FLSA”) is a federal law that requires all covered, nonexempt employees be paid at least the federal minimum wage per hour, plus time and one-half for all hour worked beyond 40 per workweek.
 (Best Law Read: Is An Assistant Manager Exempt From Overtime Pay Requirements?; My Boss Refuses To Pay Me Overtime!
 I Need The Top Wage And Hour Attorney!).
-Occasionally, our wage theft attorneys come across a self-proclaimed brilliant who believes that he or she has figured out how to game the system by threatening to drain all of the assets out the company or close the company to avoid liability (likely to open under another entity).
+Occasionally, our wage theft attorneys come across a self-proclaimed brilliant boss, manager or supervisor who believes that he or she has figured out how to game the system by threatening to drain all of the assets out the company or close the company to avoid liability (likely to open under another entity).
 Of course, these are the same brainiac employers who thought they could avoid paying minimum wage by falsifying hours, misclassifying workers as exempt, or trying to claim their workers are 1099 independent contractors.
 The clear path around this argument is to sue individual owners and managers directly.
 Putting them in line to pay damages usually keeps them from wanting to hide the primary defendant’s assets.

 Recently, in Zelaya v.
 Rockville Seafood And Grill, Inc., 2022 WL 1781248, at *4 (D. Md.
 May 31, 2022), the United States District Court for the District of Maryland addressed this issue when a defendant, Amirhossein Faraji, sought to dismiss the case against him personally.
 According to the opinion, Marden Zelaya was employed as a cook at Rockville Seafood & Grill (“Restaurant”) from about 2011 until September 3, 2021.
 Defendant Reza Ghassemi-Faraji owned and operated the Restaurant while Defendant A. Faraji served as its manager.
 Defendants paid the employee a bi-monthly salary, once the COVID-19 pandemic hit, Defendants made the employee sign documents stating the hours he worked in order to receive his paycheck.
 By only paying the employee for the hours worked, there should be no question that he became a non-exempt employee entitled to overtime and minimum wage under the FLSA.
 But, according to the lawsuit, the Defendants failed to pay the required minimum wage and/or overtime pay for his work.
 The decision does not address the underlying claim – only whether A. Faraji could ever be liable for any violations.